Just-A-Regular-Guy/repcheck/README.md

 # RepCheck

-IP Reputation Checker is a Python script that checks the reputation of IP addresses using the VirusTotal API.
+Repcheck is a Python script that checks the reputation of IP addresses using the VirusTotal API.
 It reads a list of IP addresses from a file, sends a request to the VirusTotal API for each IP address, and writes the results to a CSV file.

 ## Prerequisites